 Crawled web pages can be reconstructed and browsed with the host browser where you see the internal link structure and all kind of details of the parsing results:

 While the host browser reveals the structure of documents within all of the single domains, the web strucure service shows how domains are linked to each other:

 Here you see the use case configuration.
-This is actually the first service which YaCy shows to you because the first thing you have to do is to choose which use case you are prefering: Peer-to-Peer operation, your own Search Portal, Intranet Indexing:
+This is actually the first service which YaCy shows to you because the first thing you have to do is to choose which use case you are prefering: Peer-to-Peer operation, your own Search Portal, or Intranet Indexing:

-The main purpose of YaCy is to aquire a lot of data from the web and makes them searchable.
+The main purpose of YaCy is to aquire a lot of data from the web and make them searchable.
 Consequently, this uses a lot of disk space.
 We make the resources which YaCy takes configurable with the following service.
 YaCy loves to use more RAM if available, give it more RAM and it performes better!